metabase/metabase/docs/databases/connecting.md

 ### How database scans work

 A Metabase **scan** query caches the column _values_ for filter dropdowns by looking at the first 1,000 distinct records from each table, in ascending order.
-For each record, Metabase only stores the first 100 kilobytes of text (so if you have data with really long URLs, for example, Metabase may truncate the values).
+For each record, Metabase only stores the first 100 kilobytes of text, so if you have data with 1,000 characters each (like addresses), and your column has more than 200 unique addresses, Metabase will only cache the first 100 values from the scan query.

-The cached column values are displayed in filter dropdown menus.
-If people type in the filter search box for values that aren't in the first 1,000 distinct records, Metabase will run a query against your database to look for those values on the fly.
+Cached column values are displayed in filter dropdown menus.
+If people type in the filter search box for values that aren't in the first 1,000 distinct records or 100kB of text, Metabase will run a query against your database to look for those values on the fly.

 A scan is more intensive than a sync query, so it only runs once during setup, and again once a day by default.
 If you [disable scans](#scheduling-database-scans) entirely, you'll need to bring things up to date by running [manual scans](#manually-scanning-column-values).